 Notes: Shows only placements for the purchase of commercial real estate and those secured by at least one commercial real estate property.
 The current value of collateral is the last assessed value of the commercial real estate property applicable at the reporting date (30 November 2023).
 The allocated value of collateral excludes the existence of priority third-party claims under other instruments of the same or other reporting credit institution and most often corresponds to the pledge entered in the land registry.
 Source: CNB - AnaCredit.

-- 5 LTV ratio is calculated as follows: $LTV = \frac{amount \ of \ placement_i}{\sum value \ of \ commercial \ real \ estate_i}$. - Since one instrument of collateral may serve as collateral for more than one placement to a debtor and one placement may be secured by multiple instruments of collateral, the calculation of the LTV ratio must be defined in unambiguous terms.
+5 LTV ratio is calculated as follows: $LTV = \frac{amount of placement,}{\Sigma value of commercial real estate_i}$.
+Since one instrument of collateral may serve as collateral for more than one placement to a debtor and one placement may be secured by multiple instruments of collateral, the calculation of the LTV ratio must be defined in unambiguous terms.
 Due to data availability, this analysis employed the calculation that focuses on the placement (to what extent it is secured by real estate as collateral) and not the instrument of collateral (to what extend a real estate property is burdened by various claims).
 Under both approaches, the LTV may be reported as at the moment the placement is granted (the contracted amount of placement / value of the real estate property at the moment of assessment) and at the moment of analysis (the balance of the placement as at the reporting date / the last available assessment of the real estate pledged).
 More conservative approaches provide for an additional adjustment of the value of the real estate in the denominator (if there are multiple assessment methods, to the lower value) or placements in the numerator, including third-party claims.
-No adjustments of the denominator or the numerator were made in this Box. - 6 Placements to non-financial corporations are often covered by multiple instruments of collateral, which in addition to real estate property include financial guarantees, other material collateral (mostly movable property, machinery, etc.), guarantee deposits.
-In this case, in addition to the LTV ratio it is necessary to monitor the LTC ratio, which is calculated as: LTC = $\frac{placement_i}{\sum value \ of \ collateral_i}$.
-Since the LTC ratio in the denominator includes the values of all instruments of collateral (including real estate) it is always lower than the LTV ratio.
+No adjustments of the denominator or the numerator were made in this Box.

+6 Placements to non-financial corporations are often covered by multiple instruments of collateral, which in addition to real estate property include financial guarantees, other material collateral (mostly movable property, machinery, etc.), guarantee deposits.
+In this case, in addition to the LTV ratio it is necessary to monitor the LTC ratio, which is calculated as: $LTC = \frac{placement_i}{\sum value of collateral_i}$ below 60%.
-below 60%.
 On the other hand, the current LTV of almost 16% of CRE placements was higher than 100%, which means that the value of placements outstripped the value of pledged real estate, which might indicate the use of other instruments of collateral.
 Finally, it needs to be stressed that some 10% of placements for the purchase of commercial real estate were not secured by real estate so their LTV is not calculated.